Improve Your Deadlifts

 Nurse Susan provides five tips to help you improve your Deadlifts.

 Second to squats, deadlifts are probably the most popular compound exercise you can do.
 Because they are a compound movement, deadlifts work for multiple muscle groups at once.
 This means they help you increase your overall calorie burn.
 The technique used in a deadlift also transfers directly over to real life.
-In order to reap all the benefits of deadlifts, though, you need to make sure you are making the most out of them.
+To reap all the benefits of deadlifts, though, you need to make sure you are making the most out of them.
 Listed below are five tips that will help you improve your deadlifts and increase your results.

 Use Good Form